digas99/ase-project/README.md

 # ase-project

 RFID card reader using a RC522 and an ESP32 microcontroller.
+The card accesses are displayed on a dashboard and the data is stored on a database.
 Project for the subject Arquitetura para Sistemas Embutidos (Embedded Systems Architecture).

 ## Requirements